t-regx/t-regx.github.io/docs/whats-the-point.md

 #### What's more
  - Parameters:
-   - Methods with 4 or 5 parameters (3 of which are optional).
+   - Functions with 4 or 5 parameters (3 of which are optional).

      It means that, whoever looks at the code has to **remember** (or to look up) what those optional values are and in which order.
  - Return types: